grafana/agent/docs/flow/concepts/component_controller.md

 4. Exited: the component has stopped and is no longer running

 By default, the component controller determines the health of a component.
-The component controller will mark a compoent has healthy as long as that component is running and its most recent evaluation was successful.
+The component controller will mark a component has healthy as long as that component is running and its most recent evaluation was successful.

 Some components may report their own component-specific health information.
 For example, the `local.file` component will report itself unhealthy if the file it